 Do you know what I am alluding to?
 Besides the benefits to the body, you find sleep relaxing because it is not just your body that sleeps, it is the ego too.
 When you are sleeping, you are a nobody, a master of the universe.
 Whether you are a king or a pauper, once you fall asleep, it is all the same.
 A king has no exclusive claim to royal dreams.
 There are no distinctions; your mind is not talking beyond the dreams you can remember.
 There is a certain quietude.

 In the absence of ego, you slip into a different world, a different consciousness.
 Dreams feel real while you experience them because your ego, a product of the conscious and conditioned mind, is not interfering with them.
 The conscious mind is not calculating at that time.

-Even when you are awake no experience can hurt you if can drop your ego.
+Even when you are awake, no experience can hurt you if you can drop your ego.
 The bigger the ego or sharper the brain, the harder it is to fall asleep.

 Upon careful examination, you will find that people with an active mental lifestyle cannot go to sleep easily; it takes them longer; the same applies to those with tall egos.

 The humble one or the lazy one can doze off with greater ease, almost effortlessly.

-Soporific substances like alcohol, sleeping pills and the rest make you fall asleep because they let you forget who you are.
+Soporific substances like alcohol, sleeping pills, and the rest make you fall asleep because they let you forget who you are.
 They help you lose your clinging to the self, albeit temporarily and at the cost of your health.
-Regardless of the religion, race and gender etc, if you get a group of people drunk, they will behave like each other.
-Their egos are walls no more, their conscious mind has lost hold of its conditioning, they cannot pretend any longer.
+Regardless of religion, race, and gender, etc., if you get a group of people drunk, they will behave like each other.
+Their egos are walls no more; their conscious mind has lost hold of its conditioning; they cannot pretend any longer.